genenetwork/gn-docs/general/help/facilities.md

 ## Deployment

 The software stack is maintained and deployed throughout with GNU Guix, a modern software package manager that allows running Docker and Apptainer (formerly Singularity) containers as well as full system containers and VMs.
-All current tools are maintained on http://git.genenetwork.org/guix-bioinformatics/guix-bioinformatics.
-Dr Garrison's pangenome tools are packaged on https://github.com/ekg/guix-genomics.
+All current tools are maintained on [https://gitlab.com/genenetwork/guix-bioinformatics](https://gitlab.com/genenetwork/guix-bioinformatics).
+Dr&nbsp;Garrison's pangenome tools are packaged on [https://github.com/ekg/guix-genomics](https://github.com/ekg/guix-genomics).

 ## Cloud computing